 The symposium is free and open to the public and general admission to Gilcrease museum on April 14th is free!
-Visitors will be able to drop in and out of the panels, take special food-themed tours of the Gilcrease collections, share in recipe exchanges, and more.
+Visitors will be able to drop in and out of the panels, take special food-themed tours of the Gilcrease collections, have health screenings and more.

 Dates: April 13-14, 2018 @ Gilcrease Museum

-Lecture and Meal with Ben Jacobs and Matt Chandra from Tocabe in Gilcrease Restaurant (per-seat fee – tickets prices and sales TBA).
+Lecture and meal with Chefs Ben Jacobs and Matt Chandra from Tocabe in Gilcrease Restaurant (per-seat fee $80)

 - Valerie Bluebird Jernigan